Menu

 Finasteride is a 5-alpha-reductase inhibitor and works by blocking the action of that enzyme.
 Specifically, it blocks one of the three types of 5-alpha-reductase enzymes, the Type 2 5-alpha-reductase enzyme.
 In those taking finasteride, there is a rapid decrease in the amount of DHT in the blood by about 75%.
 With less DHT in the blood, there is less hair thinning, hair loss, and even reversal of prior hair loss.

-About 90% of men with male pattern hair loss who are taking finasteride for 5 years will at least stop losing their hair.
-About 50% of people will regrow their thinning hair to some degree, reversing their hair loss to some extent.
-Some people may experience a little bit of regrowth, while for others the regrowth may be more dramatic.
-Others may experience something in between.
-Reversal of hair loss is more likely to occur toward the back of the scalp (crown area) compared to the front, especially in men who have more advanced hair loss.
+Clinical studies indicate that around 90% of men with male pattern hair loss who are taking finasteride for 5 years will stop losing their hair.
+About 50% of people will regrow their thinning hair to some degree, reversing their current hair loss to some extent.
+The extent of regrowth varies, with some individuals observing substantial improvement, while others see minimal changes.
+Reversal of hair loss is more likely to occur toward the back of the scalp in the crown area compared to the front, especially in men who have more advanced hair loss.

 THTS Gallery